Before Drilling

 Permits

-Each state and country has a regulatory body that oversees petroleum operations.
+Each state and county has a regulatory body that oversees petroleum operations.
 The regulatory body requires a number of permits for such things as drilling on public land, off shore (within the three-mile limit), and along the coastline.
 In Texas, the governmental agency responsible is the Texas Railroad Commission.
-It regulates location and construction of prospect wells, requirements for fresh water protection in vicinity of drilling, formation drainage allocation, and well to well spacing requirements.
+It regulates location and construction of prospect wells, requirements for fresh water protection in vicinity or drilling, formation drainage allocation, and well to well spacing requirements.